The term "arrhythmia" refers to any change from the normal sequence

 Electrical signals control the pump

 The heart beat (contraction) begins when an electrical impulse from the sinoatrial node (also called the SA node or sinus node) moves through it.
-The SA node is sometimes referred to as the heart's "natural pacemaker" because it initiates impulses for the heartbeat.
+The SA node is sometimes referred to as the heart's "natural pacemaker" because it initiates impulses

 The normal electrical sequence begins in the right atrium and spreads throughout the atria to the atrioventricular (AV) node.
-From the AV node, electrical impulses travel down a group of specialized fibers called the His-Purkinje system to all parts of the ventricles.
+From the AV node, electrical impulses travel down a group of specialized fibers called the His-Purkinje system to all parts of

 This exact route must be followed for the heart to pump properly.
 As long as the electrical impulse is transmitted normally, the heart pumps and beats at a regular pace.
 In an adult, a normal heart beats 60 to 100 times a minute.